MLOps Consulting Services: A Buyer's Guide for 2026

 The first successful MLOps engagement I ran fixed this by narrowing scope.
 We did not ask the consultants to “build our AI platform.”
 We asked them to productionize one model, on one cloud stack, with one deployment path and one monitoring standard.
 That forced concrete decisions around Airflow, MLflow, containerization, registry gates, and incident ownership.

 The failed engagement did the opposite.
 The consultants spent weeks “assessing maturity” while the team kept shipping manual workarounds.
 They never produced a deployment-ready architecture.
 They never connected model delivery to the same discipline you would expect from a well-engineered CI/CD pipeline.
-They treated ML as special enough to avoid engineering rigor.
+They treated ML as special enough to skip engineering rigor.

 If your model can only be deployed by the person who trained it, you do not have an ML capability.
 You have a fragile demo.

-Good mlops consulting services close the gap between notebook success and platform reality.
+Good MLOps consulting services close the gap between notebook success and platform reality.
 They replace tribal knowledge with repeatable workflows your data engineers, ML engineers, and platform team can run.

 Platform engineering deliverables